 An important part of recycling is understanding what items can and can’t be recycled.
 Complete our Recycle Right quiz to test your knowledge on proper recycling practices and share your results with your friends.

-Impressive!
+Nice job!
 All of these types of cartons can be recycled in Franklin County curbside and drop-off programs.
 Both “gable-top” cartons like a milk carton and “paperboard” cartons like a juice box can be recycled.
-In addition to milk cartons and juice boxes, other examples include broth, soup, and stock containers, and non-food items such as fabric softener.
+In addition to milk cartons and juice boxes, other examples include broth, soup and stock containers, and non-food item containers like fabric softener.
 Please rinse and remove the lids.

 Next question Start overIn fact, ALL of these types of cartons can be recycled in Franklin County curbside and drop-off programs.
 Both “gable-top” cartons like a milk carton and “paperboard” cartons like a juice box can be recycled.
-In addition to milk cartons and juice boxes, other examples include broth, soup, and stock containers, and non-food items such as fabric softener.
+In addition to milk cartons and juice boxes, other examples include broth, soup and stock containers, and non-food item containers like fabric softener.
 Please rinse and remove the lids.

-Next question Start overHow much trash does the average resident throw away each day?
+Next question Start overHow much trash does the average Franklin County resident throw away a day?

 Nice job!
 On average, every resident throws away between 4 – 5 pounds of material each day, or about 1,500 pounds a year!
 Combining all the residents of Franklin County, that equals over a million TONS of material that is disposed in the Franklin County Landfill each year, most of which could have been recycled or composted!